wireapp/wire-server-deploy/offline/demo-wiab.md

   - kubernetes >= 18.0.0 (Kubernetes Python client)
   - pyyaml >= 5.4.1 (YAML parser)

+> **Note on PEP668 Override:** Python packages are installed using `--break-system-packages` flag to override [PEP668](https://peps.python.org/pep-0668/) constraints on Ubuntu 24.04.
+This is necessary because the deployment requires system-wide access to Ansible Python modules (kubernetes, pyyaml) for infrastructure provisioning.
+The playbook installs these packages system-wide rather than in virtual environments to ensure they are available in the Ansible execution context.

 ### 4. SSH Key Management (Automatic Dependency)